Agent Security

 Claude Code autonomously discovered adversarial attacks with 100% success rate against Meta's SecAlign-70B, beating all 33 published methods in 96...

-The Supply Chain Is the Attack Surface
+AI Supply Chain Attacks: The Supply Chain Is the Surface

 AI Agent Security: The Deploy-and-Defend Trust Paradox